mpmumau/C-Linked-List/README.md

     list_remove(&list, 1);

 ## Example Program, Tests
-You may build this project with the included makefile by running simply "make" from the command line, at the root directory of this project.
-This will build an executable, list_test, in the bin directory ("bin/list_test").
+You may build a demo project with the included makefile by running `make demo` from the command line at the root directory of this project.
+This will build an executable, at `bin/list_test`.

-The example program runs through a handful of scenarios using the list in order to prove its functionality and prints output to the console.
+The example program runs through a handful of scenarios with a list in order to prove its functionality with output to the console.